 What is a bully offer?

-A bully offer is an offer made in advance of a scheduled offer date where a seller is reviewing offers at a specific date and time.
-It’s an aggressive attempt by an interested buyer to bypass the offer date and secure the property by making an offer that would be equal to, or greater than what the offer date could bring.
+A bully offer is an offer made in advance of a scheduled offer date.
+It’s an aggressive attempt by a buyer to bypass the offer date and get a contract with the seller by making an irresistable offer on the property.

-You and everyone else you know will be looking at this house for the next week.
+Your mind swirls: everyone you know will be looking at this house for the next week.
+There will be open houses.
 Twenty people will put offers and it will likely sell way above your budget.

-So, as the buyer, do you think a seller is going to accept a bully offer that has conditions of inspection and financing for 5 days?
-Of course not.
+So, as the buyer, you need to consider the sellers position.
+Logistically it makes no sense for a seller to accept a bully offer that has conditions of inspection and financing for 5 days.

 A bully offer in real estate shouldn’t have offer conditions (or contingencies for US readers)

-A bully offer cannot contain conditions (known as a firm offer) if the buyer is serious about buying the house.
+An effective bully offer needs to be “condition free” (otherwise known as a firm offer) if the buyer is serious about buying the house.

 Think about this: A seller puts their house on the market on Thursday and reviewing offers on Tuesday.